appvia/terranetes/docs/terraform-controller/admin/drift.md

 ### Drift Threshold

-Is configurable threshold added to ensure we do not overwhelm the cloud provider with drift checks.
-These checks are performing a `terraform plan` to determine drift i.e. API calls out to the cloud provider.
+Is a configurable threshold used to ensure we dont overwhelm the cloud provider with drift checks.
+These checks are performing a `terraform plan` afterall and thus API requests out to the cloud provider.
 So a large collection of [Configurations](docs/terraform-controller/reference/configurations.terraform.appvia.io.md) all confirming at the same time could cause API timeouts and retries due to rate limiting.

 The threshold is a percentage, expressed as a float between 0 and 1.
 This sets the maximum number of [Configuration](docs/terraform-controller/reference/configurations.terraform.appvia.io.md) that can run a drift check at anyone time.